Acatlán de Pérez Figueroa

-Acatlán de Pérez Figueroa is a town and municipality in Oaxaca in south-western Mexico.
+Acatlán de Pérez Figueroa is a town and municipality in Oaxaca in southeastern Mexico.

 It is part of the Tuxtepec District of the Papaloapan Region.

 The name "Acatlán" means "among the reeds".
 Luis Pérez Figueroa was a general.

-Environment
+Geography

-The municipality covers an area of 933.9 km² at an altitude of 120 meters above sea level.
+The municipality covers an area of 933.9 km2 at an altitude of 120 meters above sea level.

 The lower part is in the coastal plain of the Gulf of Mexico.

 Some of the hills rise to 300 meters.

 The climate is warm, with average temperature of 25 °C and variable rainfall.
+The Miguel Alemán Lake in the south is used for water sports and sport fishing.

+Flora and fauna

 Trees include Mulato, oak, pine, fig and fir.

 Fruits trees are soursop, pomegranate, nanche, tamarind, mango, avocado, orange, almond, guava, black sapote, sapodilla child, mamey sapote, sapodilla, banana and lemon.